 The hospitals at each site are:

 - SCS: Monash Medical Centre (Clayton), Casey Hospital (Berwick) and Dandenong Hospital

-- CCS: Alfred Hospital (Melbourne City), Cabrini Malvern, Epworth Richmond and, bizarrely, Frankston Hospital
+- CCS: Alfred Hospital (Melbourne City), Cabrini Malvern and, bizarrely, Frankston Hospital2

 - EHCS: Box Hill Hospital, Angliss Hospital (Upper Ferntree Gully) and Maroondah Hospital (Ringwood East)

 - SRH: Bairnsdale, Bendigo, Churchill, Leongatha, Mildura, Sale, Traralgon and Warragul

 Like the clinical schools, the hospitals operate largely independently of each other, and experiences can vary substantially depending on the hospital you are placed at.

 As year 3B is based out of hospitals rather than the university, the semester dates no longer follow the standard university semester.
 Rather, semester 1 begins about 1 month before the rest of the university and there is no mid-semester break.
 Semester 2 is similarly lengthened, so that everyone still finishes at the same time in time for exams.